Skywest Ramp Agent Class Action Lawsuit

 A proposed class action lawsuit has been filed in California alleging that the airline is cheating workers out of the wages they’re owed – including overtime pay.

-As the case moves forward, more ramp agents are needed to come forward to strengthen the litigation against Skywest.
 If you work or worked for Skywest as a ramp agent, we want to hear from you.

 Lawsuit Alleges Scheme to Deny Ramp Agents Lawful Wages